 Diversifying your driver lead funnel, letting drivers own profitability, and the enduring value of a CDL: Consider these 4 strategies in your fleet’s driver programs

 In this month’s From Leah’s Desk, NTI President & CEO Leah Shaver shares insights on diversifying your driver recruiting funnel to excel in any market cycle, the enduring value of a driver’s CDL, empowering drivers on the profitability of their individual truck, and focusing on the habits you want your recruiting program to embody.

 NTI’s reflections, resources, and driver wages insights as 2022 closes and 2023 begins.

-Attracting talent and providing career path development in trucking extends well beyond the driver’s seat
+Attracting talent and providing career path development in trucking extend well beyond the driver’s seat